“I’ve now made this for company three times, and it’s been a runaway hit! So easy, too. Thank you.” ~Donna

-A while back I picked up an old Italian cookbook at a thrift store.
-One of the recipes that struck me was an unusual appetizer of rolled and fried sage.
-I happened to get some especially beautiful large sage leaves the other day and they jogged my memory about those rolls.
-The original involved anchovies—my adaption is even better, if I do say so myself.
-I just wrapped up little chunks of Manchego cheese in the the leaves, secured them with toothpicks, and fried them in a shallow pan of hot olive oil.
-A little red wine, a candle…very Tuscan.
+I found this idea of rolled and fried sage years ago in an old Italian cookbook I picked up at a thrift store.
+I happened to get some especially beautiful large sage leaves the other day and they jogged my memory about those rolls. the original recipe involved anchovies—my adaption is even better, if I do say so myself.

 Sage leaves have enough body to them that they hold up when fried, and take on the most wonderful flavor and crispness.
 Fried sage leaves are a delicacy just by themselves, sometimes served with an aioli type dipping sauce, sometimes as a garnish on Italian dishes.